Issue for the week of March 21, 2025

 Widows and Widowers Group

 The Widows and Widowers group would like to welcome new members who are needing to move on after the loss of their life partner.
 Get out of the house and form new friendships at their once a week Tuesday meetings, held in the public library at 2200 Pioneer Avenue.
 Meeting starts at 12:30pm.
 Group lunch twice weekly, once after Tuesday meeting and 2:00pm lunch on Sundays.
 They get together to share, learn, have fun and laughter.
 Once a month meeting days are insights shared by professionals on need to know issues.
 This local group goes on outings, tours and lectures.
-It’s a good thing to have camaraderie, socialization and friendship in life.
-Call Vicki at 307-631-9990 for information on the Tuesday you prefer to start.
+Please call Vicki at 307-631-9990 for more information on the Tuesday you prefer to start.

 Permanent “Vietnam Wall” in Cheyenne